The RVillagers Guide to Boondocking

-The BLM (Bureau of Land Management) has setup boondocking areas for snowbirds during the winter season, with services that vary by site: water, dump stations, trash collection — all for a nominal fee.
+In the Southwest, the BLM (Bureau of Land Management) has setup boondocking areas for snowbirds during the winter season, with services that vary by site: water, dump stations, trash collection—all for a nominal fee.
 The permit is $180 for a 7-month period beginning September 15th through April 15th.
 Or you can pay $40 for 14 days, renewable indefinitely.
 There are camp hosts at all of these sites.

 These areas are called "Long Term Visitor Areas" (or LTVAs), and many are found along the Colorado River at the southern California/Arizona state line.
 Each area has its own sub-culture(s) and informal activities formed by clubs and groups of people who return year after year.
 Community in the desert!
 (You can also easily find as much solitude as you seek.)
 To learn more, see the Freecampsites.net page on BLM LTVAs.
-(Note: the information and rates are current to 2020.)
+(Note: despite the creation date of the webpage, the information and rates are current.)

 The BLM's resources: